About Us: Passionate about making a difference for families living with difference

-The THIS WAY IN TO MUSIC Team – the details
+The THIS WAY IN TO MUSIC Team – Details

 All text, images and videos on this website are fully copyright protected.
 Reproduction of any kind of our proprietary program, materials, images, videos and content is a prosecutable offence.

 This Way In To Music: Music Interaction and “Social Music Therapy” for Families with Autism or Asperger’s, or other Disabilities including Cerebral Palsy, Acquired Brain Injury (ABI), MND, Multiple Sclerosis and Downs Syndrome.